 The first and most important thing a landlord (or Letting Agent) facing this issue can do is to stay calm and not let the problem become emotional.
 If you are to recover your arrears from an ex tenant, some of whom may be having real money problems, it can be a long process.

 The tendency in this situation is to think that to attempt to recover it will be more trouble than it is worth and just write it off to a bad experience.
 Dependant on the situation, it is always worth pursuing the money that is legally and rightfully yours as a matter of principle if nothing else.

-It is never recommended to take Debt Collection action whilst a tenant is still in situ.
+It is never recommended to take Debt Collection for Landlords action whilst a tenant is still in situ.
 This can inflame the situation and it is always better to wait till the tenant has vacated the property.